iguessthislldo/opendds-devguide-converter/devguide/content_subscription_profile.rst

 * Type nameSpecifies the resulting type of the multi topic.
   This type must have its type support registered before creating the multi topic.

-* Topic expression (also known as subscription expression)An SQL-like expression (see section :ref:`Topic Expressions`) which defines the mapping of constituent topic fields to resulting type fields.
+* Topic expression (also known as subscription expression)An SQL-like expression (see section :ref:`content_subscription_profile--topic-expressions`) which defines the mapping of constituent topic fields to resulting type fields.
   It can also specify a filter (``WHERE`` clause).

 * Expression parametersThe topic expression can contain parameter placeholders.